prebid/prebid-outstream/README.md

 + `preload` - Sets the preload parameter on video tag.
 (Default: true)
 + `mute` - Set this parameter to true to have the video muted by default.
 (Default: true)
 + `adText` - To set the custom text when an in-stream ad plays.
 (Default: '' - an empty string)
-+ `playerConfigOverrides` - To set overrides on the player config.
++ `playerOverrides` - To set overrides on the player config.
 This is to hook into events and/or set styles needed.
 This is a deep copy, and will only override values set in object.
 It will not unset already defined values.

-*Note 1:* Providig these parameters is completely optional, in which case we will use there default values.
+*Note 1:* Providing these parameters is completely optional, in which case we will use there default values.

 *Note 2:* While providing custom values to above parameters, please make sure to provide these values with proper datatype otherwise default values will be used.